wscones/sconepunk/README.md

 ### **sconepunk.components** ###

 #### Component ####
 Base class for all components.
-Extend this to create components
+Extend this to create components;
+Contains a reference to its parent entity

+How to use:

+    // reference another component on the same entity entity.getComponent(OtherComponentType).doSomething();

+    // broadcast an event
+    entity.broadcastEvent(new TestEvent(TestEvent.TEST));

 ### **sconepunk.entities** ###

 #### ComponentEntity ####
-The core of the bare-bones component system
+The core of the bare-bones component system;

 How to use: